Buyers’ guide to internet providers UK

-Broadband internet providers come in all shapes and sizes, from the big guns such as BT, O2, Sky and TalkTalk to smaller names like Plusnet and Be Broadband.
+Broadband internet providers come in all shapes and sizes, from the big guns such as BT, Virgin, Sky and TalkTalk to smaller names like Plusnet and TenTel.
 So what are the key differences – and more importantly, what will be the best ISP (internet service provider) for you?

 First, we suggest doing a postcode check, which will narrow down the options that are actually available to your home.
 There’s no point getting excited about some superfast internet packages only to find they’re not available in your street!
 Here are the options that may be available to you:

-Cable: We only have one cable internet provider in the UK now and that’s Virgin Media.
-On the plus side, Virgin offers super-fast fibre broadband (now up to 120Mb) as well competitive television and telephone bundles.
+- Cable: We only have one cable internet provider in the UK now and that’s Virgin Media.
+On the plus side, Virgin is the fastest nationwide provider.

 Also available is an improved copper service called ADSL2+, which again is provided (where available) by all the different internet service providers.
 This raises possible speeds up to 24Mb; still way below fibre services, but more than adequate for most people’s current needs.
 Coverage is very good now as well, so unless you live in a remote area there's a high chance this will be available.

-- Fibre broadband: BT has its own fibre network to compete directly on speed with cable.
+- Fibre broadband: Fibre is available from both BT and Virgin Media.
+Virgin offers super-fast fibre broadband (now up to 200Mb) as well competitive television and telephone bundles.
+On the down side, its service is only available to around 50-60 per cent of UK homes.
 While BT Infinity is currently a little slower in terms of top speed (up to 76Mb), this really doesn’t amount to anything noticeable for the average user.
-But like cable the downside is coverage, with around 60% of the UK covered there are still many homes which cannot get superfast fibre optic or cable broadband.
+But like Virgin the downside is coverage, as there are still many homes which cannot get superfast fibre optic.

 Comparing internet deals